iden3/docs/mkdocs/docs/getting-started/identity/identity-types.md

   to authenticate & prove statements.
 * No support for credential issuance with BJJ signature, only SMT proofs available.

-Last to limitations can be overcome by adding BJJ keys to Claims Tree and performing state transition.
+The last two limitations can be overcome by adding BJJ keys to Claims Tree and performing state transition.
 Afterwards, it's possible to use BJJ keys for authentication, proving & credential issuance.
 See [Identity Type Comparison](#identity-type-comparison) for more details.

 ## Identity Type Comparison